RobCranfill/cpsr16/README.md

 The input JSON file is basically just an encoding of a Python object.
 It's a <b>list</b> of <b>dictionaries</b>, each of which has the following keys:

- * "file comment": A string that will be ignored, for documentation.
+ * "file comment": An optional string that will be ignored, for documentation, placed in the first dictionary of the list.
 (Of course, *any* unknown key will act the same.)
  * "setup": The name that will be displayed on the GUI.
- * "comment": Doc string.
+ * "comment": OIptional doc string.
  * "bpm": An integer
  * "ticks_per_measure": An integer, usually 16.
  * "measures_per_pattern": An integer, usually 1 or 2.